ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/simple_sitemap/README.md

  * users
  * ...

-Contributed entity types like commerce products or media entities can be indexed as well.
+Contributed entity types like commerce products can be indexed as well.
 On top of that custom links and view pages can be added to sitemaps.

 To learn about XML sitemaps, see https://en.wikipedia.org/wiki/Sitemaps.